Otis Ferry

-Charles Frederick Otis Ferry (born 1 November 1982) is a British model and prominent pro-fox hunting enthusiast.
-He has served as joint master of the South Shropshire hunt.
+Charles Frederick Otis Ferry (born 1 November 1982) is a British model and pro-fox hunting enthusiast.
+The son of singer-songwriter Bryan Ferry, he has served as joint master of the South Shropshire hunt.

-Ferry has been arrested and charged several times for activities related to hunting, two of which led to convictions.
+He has been arrested and charged several times for activities relating to hunting, only one of which led to a conviction.

 Early life

-The son of Bryan Ferry and Lucy Ferry (who later married Robin Birley), Ferry was educated at Marlborough College.
+The son of Bryan Ferry, the lead vocalist of the rock band Roxy Music, and his then wife, model and socialite Lucy Ferry (née Helmore), Ferry was educated at Marlborough College.

 Ferry was introduced to fox-hunting at the age of fifteen by Rory Knight Bruce, a field sports journalist, and soon developed a passion for it.
+Ferry's mother had begun fox-hunting at the age of twelve.